 These are normal human responses.
 Our brains pull the files that are easiest to find, much like a Google search engine.
 It’s what we do with the files our brains pull that matters most.

-Check Yourself for Biases
+Check for Biases in Your Processes

 Did you post your executive job opening at historically Black colleges and universities (“HBCU”) and other sites that focus on underrepresented populations?
 Do you make assumptions about where leaders come from?
 If you look at the qualities most people agree “born leaders” have, you will notice that they are behavioral or skills-based, which means no one is born with them.